Category Archives: TI Coding

 I was creating a text file the other day using AsciiOutput and then realised that I needed to have a header line in there with column headers.
 The column headings are useful for then uploading into an external database with some confidence that each column is what you expect and also can form the identifiers in a subsequent TI to reload the data into TM1.
 Method to Create Headers in AsciiOutput … Continue Reading

 Sometimes in a TI process we need to run loops.
 This is often done to aggregate data prior to loading or exporting.
 The TI process we use for this is called WHILE and it will force a set of commands to repeat until the condition set becomes invalid.
 Syntax of While WHILE ( logical expression); TI statement1; TI statement2; TI statement n; END; Example Here we want to export both monthly … Continue Reading

-Every wondered how to comment out a rule or process in TM1?
-Well today I needed a method of commenting out text from a rule and, although I have done it hundreds of times, but a brain freeze (call it memory degradation).
+Every wondered how to comment out a Rule or Turbo Integrator process in TM1?
+Well today I needed a method of commenting out text from a rule and, although I have done it hundreds of times, a brain freeze (call it memory degradation) hit.
 Anyway a quick check on the internet and I then had one of those “doh” moments.
-You just use a hash (our pound sign if you’re from North … Continue Reading
+How to Comment Out a Line of Text from a Rule … Continue Reading

 Ever wanted to create a command similar to an SQL “IS IN” in a TM1 Turbo Integrator process?
 Or use operators in a TM1 TI process to create a “NOT IN” like command from a SQL?
 Or wanted to use an OR, an AND or a NOT EQUAL TO command in a TI process?
 Well, you can.
 If you are looking for the operators to use in a TM1 Rule, please check … Continue Reading